xiaoluer/mediainfo/README.md

 # mediainfo
-Get video stream or file's mediainfo, and return with a json string.
+This is a command tool, it can get video stream or file's mediainfo, and return with a json string.